Large Format Porcelain Slabs: A Complete Guide

 Large format porcelain slabs are engineered for performance.
 They are crafted from a refined blend of natural clays, feldspar, and other minerals that are pressed and fired at extremely high temperatures.
 This process creates a dense, non-porous, and incredibly durable material.
 The result is a slab that beautifully captures the look of natural materials like marble or granite but is much more resistant to scratches, stains, and heat.
 Unlike porous natural stone that requires regular sealing, porcelain is easy to care for, making it a practical choice for busy spaces in homes and businesses alike.

-Explore Popular Styles and Finishes
+What Styles and Finishes Are Available?

 One of the best things about large format porcelain is the sheer variety of styles available.
 You can find slabs that perfectly replicate the delicate veining of Calacatta marble, the raw texture of concrete, or the sleekness of a solid color.
 Our collection of porcelain tiles and slabs comes in a wide range of colors—from classic whites and grays to bold blacks and greens.
 You can also choose between different finishes to get the exact look you want, whether it’s a polished, high-gloss surface that reflects light or a subtle matte finish for a more understated, contemporary feel.